thomas-schweich/password-crack/README.md

 This assignment aims to introduce you to the concepts and practice involved in creating a prototype (i.e. not deployment ready) two-tiered web application.

-The baseline aims of this assignment involve creating an application that demonstrates the use of several specific pieces of HTML, CSS, JavaScript, and Node.js functionality.
+The baseline aims of this assignment involve creating an application that demonstrates the use of several specific pieces of HTML, CSS, JavaScript, and Node.js functionality.
 Another aim of this assignment is to establish creative boundaries in which you and your team can explore designing, implementing, and evaluating usable, useful, novel, and technically efficient web applications.

 Baseline Requirements